Sheep-y/PhoenixPt-Mods/README.md

 Mods will be added as they are updated to be [Modnix](https://github.com/Sheep-y/Modnix) compatible.

-Some unpublished not found on NexusMods usually custom jobs, can be found here.
+Some [unpublished mods](https://github.com/Sheep-y/PhoenixPt-Mods/tree/master/Unpublished) not found on NexusMods, usually custom jobs or for self use, can be found here.

-All mods works with both [PPML v0.1](https://github.com/RealityMachina/PhoenixPointModInjector/#readme) and [Modnix](https://github.com/Sheep-y/Modnix), and are released to the Public Domain.
+All published mods works with both [PPML v0.1](https://github.com/RealityMachina/PhoenixPointModInjector/#readme) and [Modnix](https://github.com/Sheep-y/Modnix), and are released to the Public Domain.

 ## List of Mods

+Published mods only

 * **Skip Intro** - Skip logos, openings, and landings.
 * * https://www.nexusmods.com/phoenixpoint/mods/17